Trocadéro, Paris: Others

 Five avenues originate in the Trocadéro: the Avenue Henri-Martin, which links the Trocadéro with the Porte de la Muette and passes in front of the Lycée Janson de Sailly (Janson de Sailly secondary school); the Avenue Paul Doumer, which also approaches the Muette; the Avenue d'Eylau, which goes to the Mexico Plaza; the Avenue Kléber, which goes to the Place Charles de Gaulle; and the Avenue du Président Wilson, which goes to the Pont de l'Alma and the Seine.

 There is a large municipal library (the Germaine Tillion Library, named after the resistance member and ethnologist) near (to the west of) the Trocadéro's square.

 The high retaining walls of the Trocadero cemetery (Cimetière de Passy) were constructed by the French industrialist François Coignet.

 Education

 The Institut Culturel Franco-Japonais – École Japonaise de Paris opened at the Trocadéro in 1973.
 It moved to its current location at Montigny-le-Bretonneux in 1990.

+Access

+The nearest Paris Metro station is Trocadéro, served by lines 6 and 9.